cinnData/MLearning/[ML-03E] Example - House sales in King County.md

 ## Q2.
 Linear regression equation

-We are going to scikit-learn to obtain our regression models (not the only way in Python), so we create a target vector and a feature matrix.
+We are going to use scikit-learn to obtain our regression models (not the only way in Python), so we create a target vector and a feature matrix.
 The target vector is the last column (`price`) and the feature matrix contains the other columns minus `date` and `zipcode`.

 ```
 In [11]: y = df.iloc[:, -1]